-Solid Waste Collection Systems utilise vacuum pressure for the collection and conveyance of solid waste through a piping network.
+Solid Waste Collection Systems utilise vacuum pressure to collect and convey solid waste through a piping network.
 They consist of three main components: a waste collection station, a piping network and waste collection inlets.
 Users simply deposit waste into the inlets which is then sucked through the piping network to the waste collection station for disposal.

 Benefits